Fit as a Mama Bear

 If repetitions are higher (8-12), I'd recommend lowering to a medium weight (roughly 55-60% of your one rep max) to get started.

 By all means, add more weight after the first set if you think you can do it!
-But most people find that this style of training is more intense than they thought.
+But most people find that this style of training is more intense than they thought and just one of the ways to increase intensity of workouts at home.

 How long should I pause on reps?